gvarnavi/generative-art-iap/README.md

 # Generative Art Workshop (IAP 2020)

-This is the repository of the generative art workshop, taught by Jovanna Andrejevic, Nina Andrejevic, Amina Matt, and George Varnavides, in IAP 2020.
+This is the repository of the generative art workshop, taught by Jovana Andrejevic, Nina Andrejevic, Amina Matt, and George Varnavides, in IAP 2020.

 ## Communication
 At the risk of overwhelming you with communication, there are three main ways in which we'll communicate with you for this class.